 To improve oxygen delivery to the blood, the heart beats more quickly and strongly, the breath gets deeper and quicker and the marrow produces more red blood cells to transport the oxygen to the main organs and to provide oxygen to the whole body.
 As a consequence, the blood gets much thicker and it increases the risks of AMS.
 To prevent AMS, climbers should not gain too much altitude in one day to reach the upper camp for the night – not more than 700 meters altitude.
 Getting some rest is mandatory.
 Alcohol, sleeping pills, cigarettes are respiratory depressant and increase the disturbance in breathing and sleeping.

-– drink at least 4/5 litres of liquid per day
+– drink at least 4/5 liters of liquid per day

 – get in a Gamow bag : portable compression bag